WhalesLoveSmash/what-food-should-i-buy/README.md

 #todo: smoother slider, <br>
 make food/recipies reach horizontrol screen edges on desktop, <br>
-hide api key (requires making API since no backend on GH Pages) <br>
+hide api key (requires workaround since no backend on GH Pages) <br>

-Tech stack and implementation details
+Tech stack and implementation:

 This is a fully client-side, static web app with zero dependencies or build tooling — just vanilla HTML, CSS, and ES6+ JavaScript.
 No frameworks, no bundlers, no node modules.